scottc-bio/CJRS-protocols/templates/protocol_template.md

 ---

-## 🧪 Abstract
+## Abstract
 Short summary of protocol and its purpose.

 ---

-## 🗝️ Keywords
+## Materials & Equipment

-A short selection (< 10) of keywords associated with protocol.
+Full list of reagents, instruments, and equipment required for protocol.

 ---

-## 📣 Disclaimer
+## Method

-Any honest limitations of the protocol.
+Step-by-step instructions separated into sections.

 ---

-## 🧭 Guidelines
+## Additional notes

-Any things useful to know before starting the protocol
+Tips, troubleshooting, or modifications.

 ---

-## ⚠️ Warning
+## Keywords

-Relevant safety warnings.
+A short selection (< 10) of keywords associated with protocol.
+Primarily for protocols.io

 ---

-## 📦 Materials & Equipment
+## Disclaimer

-Full list of reagents, instruments, and equipment required for protocol.
+Any honest limitations of the protocol.
+Primarily for protocols.io

 ---

-## ⚙️ Method
+## Guidelines

-Step-by-step instructions separated into sections.
+Any things useful to know before starting the protocol.
+Primarily for protocols.io

 ---

-## 🧾 Additional notes
+## Warning

-Tips, troubleshooting, or modifications.
+Relevant safety warnings.
+Primarily for Protocols.io

 ---

-## 🧠 Version History
+## Version History

 | Version | Date | Changes |
 |----------|------|----------|